-ENABLE This is the default behavior of the firewall proxy service plug-in.
-A POA with its InterdictionPolicy set to proxify the POA.
+This setting tells the firewall proxy service plug-in to not proxify the POA.
 A POA with its InterdictionPolicy set to DISABLE will not use the firewall proxy service and requests made on objects under its control will come directly from the requesting clients.